- Almost two-thirds of Americans with Alzheimer’s are women.

 - Every 67 seconds someone in the United States develops Alzheimer’s.

-- By 2050, the number of people age 65 and older with Alzheimer’s disease may nearly triple, from 5 million to as many as 16 million, barring the development of medical breakthrough stop prevent, slow or stop the disease.
+- By 2050, the number of people age 65 and older with Alzheimer’s disease may nearly triple, from 5 million to as many as 16 million, barring the development of a medical breakthrough to prevent, slow or stop the disease.

-Blondes vs. Brunettes is a volunteer-driven active event for women that that brings the passion and spirit of young community leaders together to support the Alzheimer’s Association.
-The event concept is organized around a flag football game in which the two participating teams are divided based on the age-old rivalry between blondes and brunettes.
+Blondes vs. Brunettes (BVB) is a volunteer-driven flag football game for women that brings together the passion and spirit of young community leaders to support the Alzheimer’s Association.

-The funds raised through Blondes vs. Brunettes benefit the care, support and research efforts of the Alzheimer’s Association.
+The funds raised through BVB benefit the care, support and research efforts of the Alzheimer’s Association.
 We strive to:

 - Help families across the country by continuing to provide and enhance programs focusing on education and support.

 - Advance critical research studies into methods of treatment, prevention and ultimately, a cure.

 - Speak up for the needs and rights of those facing Alzheimer’s through our public policy initiatives.